Wharton – An Insider’s Guide

 • Health Care Management (you must apply at the time of regular application and be in this program to take most health care management classes)

-• 3rd Semester in San Francisco (heavy focus on entrepreneurship, start up and VC space)
+• 3rd Semester in San Francisco (heavy focus on entrepreneurship, the startup and Venture Capital (VC) sectors.

 • Joint degree in Public Policy (with the Harvard Kennedy School)

-• Exchange program with INSEAD (spend a semester in France or Singapore, which can even be done after graduation)
+• Exchange program with INSEAD, where students spend a semester in France or Singapore, even after graduation.

 Academics